Tony-Makdissy/iGEM_2023/README.md

 # Protein Structure Modifications

+## Notes about 1st Patch
+It is done almost manually, future runs will be more automated.

 ## Resources
 I used the following resources to learn how to use Biopython to modify protein structures.
 - [official tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.pdf)